Natural Communities of Georgia

 This natural community includes:

 2) Riparian zone - the strip next to the river.
-It is flooded often with the strongest flood waters.
-There is more sun, with many shrubs and non-woody plants, and a few trees.
-This includes a special "stream scour" community, which forms chute-like areas in sandstone, as shown at right.
+It is flooded often with the strongest flood waters, so plants must be strong and flexible, with many shrubs and non-woody plants.

 Indicator species: river birch, box elder, green ash, and sycamore.